COVID-19 Guidances and Resources

-Cook County Department of Public Health COVID-19 Information: CCDPH has a dashboard to see current case rates as well as health guidances and testing information.
+Cook County Department of Public Health COVID-19 Dashboard: CCDPH has data about case rates as well as health guidances and testing information.

 Illinois Housing Development Authority COVID-19 Housing Resources: Find the latest news updates, answers to frequently asked questions, and other information about the Emergency Rental Assistance program.

 Illinois Department of Employment Security: File an unemployment claim, look for work, and find answers to frequently asked questions.